okzmo/okzmo/README.md

 ## What's keeping you busy these days?

-- Breaking free from the "web-only developer" stereotype by diving in other fields.
-Networking has particularly caught my eye - it's the first non-web domain which truly grabbed my attention.
+- Mostly having existantial crisis everytime I come up with a new idea because "it's not good enough" or "it's just another crud app", apart from that networking has particularly caught my eye - it's the first non-web domain which truly grabbed my attention.
 Also eyeing game UI development (soon™).
 - Crafting [nosync](https://nosync.app), my take on a personal knowledge management system (think mymind, but with my own twist on UI and features).

 ## What's next on the horizon?